Annex-Engineering/Masherbrum-K1/README.md

 # Masherbrum (K1) Printer

-## The Current Release is: Release 3 for XY Gantry and Release 2.2 for Z Drive
+## Please Note: As of 04-09-2024, The Final Release of K1 is: Release 3 for XY Gantry and Release 2.2 for Z Drive, What you See is What you Get

 ## Info:
 Project Masherbrum (K1 for short) is a Medium Format, Direct Drive, Fully Enclosed FDM Printer.